rjagerman/glint/README.md

-# glint
+# Glint
-Glint: High performance parameter server for Apache Spark
+Glint is a high performance parameter server for [Apache Spark](http://spark.apache.org/).